-Analyses considering the inclusion of school sizes as a covariate in the mtDNA survey were carried out.
-Results were presented and discussed during the 1999 SC meeting (IWC, 2000).
-No significant differences were found in haplotype frequencies among school sizes.
+Analyses considering the inclusion of school sizes as a covariate in the mtDNA survey were carried out by Pastene and Goto (1999).
+Results were presented during the 1999 SC Meeting (IWC, 2000).
+These authors found no significant differences in haplotype frequencies among different categories of school sizes.